lablup/bssh/ARCHITECTURE.md

 - Lazy loading of configuration
 - Validation at parse time
 - Support for both file-based and CLI-specified nodes
-- ✅ Environment variable expansion (Phase 1 - Completed 2025-08-21)
+- ✅ Environment variable expansion (Completed 2025-08-21)
   - Supports `${VAR}` and `$VAR` syntax
   - Expands in hostnames and usernames
   - Graceful fallback for undefined variables